-Different types of technology need different types of integration and so there are different types of OMAG Servers.
-Each type of OMAG Server is focused on the integration of a specific type of of tool.
-Figure 3 shows the OMAG Servers implemented today and how they are related.
-This picture will expand as we embrace new types of technology.
+Different types of technology need different types of integration and Egeria has OMAG Servers to match.
+Each type of OMAG Server is focused on the integration of a specific type of tool, engine or platform.
+Figure 3 shows the OMAG Servers implemented today and how they are classified.
+This picture will expand as Egeria embraces new types of technology.

 Figure 3: Types of OMAG Servers